Should I Buy or Rent a House?

 Pros

-Tax benefits: Property taxes are deductible as well as the interest on your mortgage.
+• Tax benefits: Property taxes and interest on your mortgage are deductible.

-Full ownership: Finally, the house is completely yours and you can do whatever you want with it.
-You have the power to renovate your home unlike renters
+• Full ownership: Finally, the house is completely yours, and you can do whatever you want.
+Unlike renters, you have the power to renovate your home.

 Cons

-Commitment: It is a hassle to move and selling a home is not easy.
+• Commitment: Moving is a hassle, and selling a home is not easy.
 Once you purchase, flexibility goes out the window.

 Renting